Welcome to the information page about the Rhodes Scholarships for India.

 2. the selection criteria that apply in all Rhodes constituencies, and then

-Guidance for Referees for applications for 2017 entry will be available shortly.
+Guidance for Referees for applications for 2017 is available here (revised 21 June 2016).

 There are FAQs which are applicable to all applicants.

 Mr Nandan Kamath

 The Rhodes Scholarships in India

 New Delhi 110067